-On February 17, 2020, GFSA, as lender, entered into a loan agreement (the "Loan Agreement") with GOM, as borrower, pursuant to which it granted GOM a revolving interest free loan facility of RM30 million (approximately \$7.2 million) to be used only for general corporate purposes.
+On February 17, 2020, GFSA, as lender, entered into a loan agreement (the "Loan Agreement") with GOM, as borrower, pursuant to which it granted GOM a revolving interest-free loan facility of MYR30 million (approximately \$7.2 million) to be used only for general corporate purposes.
 GFSA can demand repayment of all or any amounts outstanding under the Loan Agreement at its absolute discretion at any time, and any outstanding amount is due within five business days from GOM having received demand from GFSA.
-As of the date of this prospectus, no amount has been drawn or is or has been outstanding under the Loan Agreement.
+On March 10, 2020, GFSA and GOM amended and restated the Loan Agreement to change and redenominate the facility amount to US\$8 million.
+As of the date of this annual report, \$0.1 million was drawn and outstanding under the amended and restated Loan Agreement.